Maggie-Boyse/Maggie-Boyse/README.md

 - 👋 Hi, I’m @Maggie-Boyse
 - 👀 I’m interested in starting a new career that connects me to my community
-- 🌱 I’m currently learning how to create a drag and drop feature!
+- 🌱 I’m currently learning how to deepen my programming language fluency!
 - 💞️ I’m looking to collaborate on small hobby projects that can solidify my fundamental skills
-- 📫 How to reach me: maggie_boyse@outlook.com
+- 📫 How to reach me: maggie_boyse@outlook.com, linkedin.com/in/maggie-boyse/
 - 😄 Pronouns: she/they
 - ⚡ Fun fact: I love crochet, crafts , and cats!